oryxwhite/chat66/README.md

-## Chat66 - A React / Socket.IO chat app
+## Chat66 - A React chat app

-This is a simple chat app built with React and Tailwind on the frontend and Node and Socket.IO on the backend.
-It utilizes localStorage to persist user data between sessions.
+This is a simple chat app built with React and SocketIO.
+The frontend utilizes localStorage to persist user data between sessions, and the server persists message history in an in-memory store.

+This app is built with the following technologies:
+-React
+-TailwindCSS
+-DaisyUI
+-NodeJS / Express
+-SocketIO

 There is a live demo [here](http://159.223.99.239/)